 It’ll lead you to a page headed Account Privacy.
 Now scroll down to where it says “Data Download” and tap “Request Download.”

 Enter your email & password again, confirming the email address you want to receive the download link and hit ‘next.’
 Instagram will start bundling your data into a downloadable package automatically and send you a link by email.

-So, they say this can take up to almost 48 hours, but we find the email tends to come through within just an hour or two.
-The link merely lasts four days, so look out for it, or you will have to make the request all over again.
+They say this can take up to almost 48 hours.
+But we find the email tends to come through within just an hour or two.
+The link lasts four days, so look out for it, or you will have to make the request all over again.

 4. Download your data